andreamazzitelli/automaticGreenhouse/README.md

 - download this repository

 ### Cluod Setup
-- DynamoDB: create 3 tables:
+- ***DynamoDB***: create 3 tables:
    1. connection_table with Partition Key a string called“connection_id”
    2. soil_humidity_table with Partition Key a number called “id”
    3. temperature_table with Partition Key a number called “id”
-- Lambda: create 6 lambda functions choosing as language Node.js 14.x where to paste the code provided in this repository under the aws directory (see later for a brief description on how to add permission to a lambda function):
+- ***Lambda***: create 6 lambda functions choosing as language Node.js 14.x where to paste the code provided in this repository under the aws directory (see later for a brief description on how to add permission to a lambda function):
    1. connect: where to paste the code found in aws/connect.js and needs to have permission to access to DynamoDB
    2. disconnect: where to paste the code found in aws/disconnect.js and needs to have permission to access to DynamoDB
    3. publish2Broker where to paste the code found in aws/publish2Broker.js and and needs to have permission to access to IoT